chrisdanford/grunt-lint-pattern/README.md

 # grunt-find-pattern

 > Find a pattern in files.
-Error on a match.
+Error if any match.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`